motocarota/motocarota.art/_pages/idps.md

 | 4   | cure (high cost, healing, channeled) 		| finger of death (proc, melee, high cost, high damage) 		|
 | def | force barrier (no damage in one direction) 	| evocation( mana regen, cooldown ) 							|

-The wizard gameplay is around managing cooldown, mana and distance from enemies.
+The wizard gameplay it's a really challenging class to master: the key to succeed is around managing cooldown, mana and distance from enemies.

-- It's a really challenging class to master
-- has a very flexible and bursty way of dealing damage to multiple enemies
+- very flexible and bursty way of dealing damage
+- excels in area of effect damage
-- His weakness is based upon mana dependency and low physical resistance
+- high mana dependency
-- Many spells with cooldown means he have to think twice before spamming nukes around
+- squishy
+- many spells with medium/high cooldowns
-- He can place a force barrier to block all the damage from one direction for a few seconds
+- force barrier prevents all the damage from one direction for a few seconds

 ### Bard
 ---